Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 Finlay Donovan Is Killing It by Elle Cosimano – My Review

 Suddenly, plotting murder didn’t seem so hard.
 At the very least, it seemed easier than figuring out how not to murder someone in real life.

 I have to say, when I first heard what Finlay Donovan Is Killing It was all about, I had my doubts.
 It didn’t sound like it would be my kind of thing.
 I thought it was going to be too shallow and ridiculous to make for a truly enjoyable read.

 Well, I’m glad I was so wrong about it.

 Finlay Donovan Is Killing It is a lighthearted, entertaining read you just need to have fun with without overanalyzing everything.
 Vibe-wise, I’d say it’s somewhere between an easy going thriller and cozy mystery.
-Nothing serious about it, but a lot of fun.
+Nothing too serious about it, just a lot of fun.

 It’s a good time, nothing more, nothing less.
-Which on most days actually sounds kind of perfect.
+Which on most days actually sounds kind of perfect to me.